Nobina: Nobina Norge AS

 Former Ingeniør M.O.
 Schøyens Bilcentraler AS and Concordia Bus Norge AS.
 Norwegian operating subsidiary, formed in 1921 by Martin Olsen Schøyen.
 Headquartered in Oslo and operating routes in Oslo, Akershus, Hordaland and the city of Tromsø.

 Nobina Sverige AB

 Former Swebus AB.
 Swedish operating subsidiary with history dating back to 1911.
 Operating in major parts of Sweden.

 Swebus Express AB

-Operateed intercity coach service in southern parts of Sweden.
+Operated intercity coach service in southern parts of Sweden.
 In 2009 rebranded as just Swebus.
 On 2 May 2018, Nobina sold Swebus to the German long distance coach operator FlixBus.